Mithridatic Wars: Pompey's campaigns

 This 1911 map depicts the provinces and client states which Pompey organised in the east.

-Tigranes' empire was reduced to its core, with Rome distributing its outer regions to new client kings.
+Tigranes' empire was reduced to its core, with Rome redistributing its outer regions to new client kings.
 Seeking to extend Roman control to its natural borders at the end of the eastern Anatolian plateau and possibly to pursue Mithridates, Pompey then campaigned against the tribes of Iberians and Albanians there.
 By the end of 65 BC he had completed these campaigns and extended Roman influence to the eastern edge of what had been the Armenian empire.
 Records are spotty for Pompey's activities for the following year.
-He likely spent much of the following year cataloguing Mithridates' treasuries dotted around Pontic territory, where in all more than 36,000 talents of gold and silver were found.
+He likely spent much of it cataloguing Mithridates' treasuries dotted around Pontic territory, where in all more than 36,000 talents of gold and silver were found.
 Pompey then appears in Syria late in 64 BC, arriving to Antioch for the purpose of effecting an annexation in the aftermath of the collapse of the Seleucid Empire and to preclude any Parthian expansion to the Mediterranean.
 He then moved south into Hasmonean Judaea where, after abortive negotiations, he settled the dynastic conflict between Hyrcanus and Aristobulus in the former's favour, taking Jerusalem and its citadel.

 When news of Mithridates' death reached Judaea, Pompey returned north to Pontus to settle affairs there and treat with Pharnaces.
 Pharnaces surrendered Mithridates' corpse, the men who had killed Manius Aquillius back in 88 BC, and other gifts.
 In exchange he was confirmed as king of Crimea and declared a friend of the Roman people.
 With ten days of thanksgiving declared at Rome for the victory by the Senate, Pompey then spent the winter of 63/62 settling affairs in the eastern provinces before departing for Italy in the spring of 62.
 Arriving at Brundisium in December and, mollifying fears that he would march his victorious army on Rome, he dismissed his men.

 Aftermath and impact

 This image depicts Roman territory c.
 60 BC.
 In the aftermath of the Mithridatic Wars, Roman territory stretched into central and eastern Anatolia and for the first time into the Levant.

 Long delayed by popular opposition, Lucullus celebrated his triumph over Mithridates in 63 BC.
 Pompey after his return to Italy celebrated a triumph on 28–29 September 61, but his military successes did not translate to political preeminence.
-Factional politics, especially opposition to Pompey's overweening political influence, alienated Pompey from many in the aristocracy, who was called an opportunist who preyed on the hard-won successes of others.
+Factional politics, especially opposition to Pompey's overweening political influence, alienated Pompey from many in the aristocracy, who painted the general as an opportunist who preyed on the hard-won successes of others.
 His inability to support a political movement with which to push forward his political ambitions, formal ratification of his eastern settlements, and land grants to his veterans in the years following led him eventually to form a political alliance with his former consular colleague Marcus Crassus and the rising politician Julius Caesar.